 By effective range of red dot sight, we mean the range up to where the accuracy or precision of the aim is maximum.

 It is widespread that on average a red dot sight without any magnification can be used to aim at the target as far as 100 yards away.
-Even though it is not a universal or manufacturer claimed info, it says a lot about a red dot sight.
-Actually, the red dot sights weren’t developed to the best in long distance shooting.
-Red dot sights are popular because of its fast target acquisition.
+Even though it is not universal or manufacturer-claimed info, it says a lot about a red dot sight.
+Actually, the red dot sights weren’t developed to the best in a long-distance shooting.
+Red dot sights are popular because of their fast target acquisition.
 So, it is not a shock that a typical red dot sight would have a 100 yards effective range.
 That being said, it is definitely not unheard of or impossible to use a red dot sight beyond this range.
 The range of a red dot sight actually depends on a good number of factors that are either natural or the red dot sight build related.
 To evaluate roughly how far you can shoot with a red dot sight or more precisely, how far you can shoot with maximum precision with a red dot sight, these factors need to be addressed.

 Factors that affect the shooting range of a Red Dot Sight